-Fortunately, I was within walking distance of the hotel, so I strolled back through Pioneer Square and stretched out in bed, fingers knitted behind my head, smiling placidly up at the ceiling.
-My eating and drinking tours of Seattle were a complete success.
+Fortunately, I was within walking distance of the hotel, so I strolled back through Pioneer Square and stretched out on my bed, fingers knitted behind my head, smiling placidly up at the ceiling.
+My eating and drinking tours of Seattle were a success.

 Seattle is a great town for food and drink.
-If you are going there, check out Seattle Bites and Road Dog Brewery Tour.
+If you’re going there, check out Seattle Bites and Road Dog Brewery Tour.
 They will show you the depth and breadth of the foodie scene in Seattle, fill your belly and leave a smile on your face.

 Check it out…